trentbuck/games/m2-air-2022/README.rst

 Since about 2003 I wanted a "convergence desktop", i.e.
 I carry around a (trusted & trustworthy) smartphone.
-When working normally at a desk, it uses an external keyboard/monitor/mouse.
+When working normally at a desk, it uses an external keyboard/monitor/mouse (completely replacing a laptop/desktop).

 Ideally *all* of these goals are met: